 Digital Public Square

-These spaces will also be a petri dish to grow the spread of co-op membership: Many who find value in news co-ops’ journalism will use the platform’s handy tools to invite their friends to join them.
-The more deeply readers get engaged the likelier they are to become co-op members — a huge incentive for news co-ops to create the most welcoming, safest and easiest-to-use digital community possible: Trustworthiness is the key to inviting people to share and collaborate voluntarily with others — people withdraw their voluntary energy if they don’t trust the environment.
+These spaces will also be a petri dish to grow co-op membership: Many who find value in news co-ops’ journalism will use the platform’s forums and handy tools to invite their friends to join in.
+The more deeply readers get engaged the likelier they are to become co-op members — a huge incentive for news co-ops to create the most welcoming, most trustworthy and easiest-to-use digital community possible.
+In this time of rockbottom trust in journalism, trustworthiness is the key to inviting people to share and collaborate voluntarily with others — people withdraw their voluntary energy if they don’t trust the environment.

 So to leave comments or otherwise engage in the community, readers must agree to conform to a pledge of constructive behavior, including use of real names, as people do at in-person civic gatherings.
 The software will include a system for flagging offensive behavior that editors can review.
 The goal is to ensure that readers’ full range of experiences with the sites — not just with the journalism — fit the value proposition of relevance, respect and trustworthiness.